TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-asc-connectivity-noconnectionfailuresdetected.md

 # No MySQL server connection failures detected

 <!--issueDescription-->
 Thank you for contacting Microsoft support about your connection issues to your MySQL server <!--$ServerName-->ServerName<!--/$ServerName-->.
-Please note that we have checked our backend telemetry and noticed that there were no database side errors in the provided time range <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime-->.
+Please note that we have checked our backend telemetry and noticed that there were no database side errors in the provided time range <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime--> (UTC).
 <!--/issueDescription-->

 ## **Recommended Steps**